-Hundreds of commandments can be found throughout the Old Testament that, when used collectively, make up the "Old Covenant Law," but one group of commandments, literally written in stone by God, were separate, distinct, and above all others.
+Hundreds of commandments can be found throughout the Old Testament that, when used collectively, make up the "Old Covenant Law."
+But one group of commandments, written in stone by God, were separate, distinct, and above all others.

-These, known as the Ten Commandments, are found in Exodus 20:1-17, and in Deut 5:6-22.
-They were given by God to the Children of Israel at Mount Sinai after He had delivered them out of slavery to Egypt.
+These, known as the Ten Commandments, are found in Exodus 20:1-17 and Deut 5:6-22.
+God gave them to the Children of Israel at Mount Sinai after He had delivered them out of slavery to Egypt.

 What was sin in the Old Testament is sin in the New Testament.
-For instance, the sins of murder and adultery carried the penalty of death in the Old Testament, and they carry the same penalty in the New Testament.
+For instance, the sins of murder and adultery carried the penalty of death in the Old Testament and the same penalty in the New Testament.
 The difference is in the way sins are forgiven.

-We obey God’s Moral Laws as a result of our love, respect, and adoration, for Jesus, not as an attempt to earn our way to Heaven, because that will no longer work.
+We obey God's Moral Laws because of our love, respect, and adoration for Jesus, not as an attempt to earn our way to Heaven, because under the New Testament, that will no longer work.